sigasi/sigasi_insights/content/releasenotes/sigasi-2.5.md

 -   ticket 2062 : \[Hierarchy] unresolved instantiation if entity and component are declared in a different VHDL library
--   ticket 2094 : \[Hierarchy] hierarchy view gracefully degrades when *automatic build* is disabled
+-   ticket 2094 : \[Hierarchy] Hierarchy View gracefully degrades when *automatic build* is disabled
 -   ticket 2078 : \[Vcom] Automatically set VHDL mode (–93, –2002, –2008)
     in external compiler